ysant77/IRS-PM-2023-10-28-GRP6-AIPoweredHealthConditionMonitoringAndNutritionalPlanning/backend/README.md

 ```
 python -m spacy download en_core_web_md
 ```
 Then do the migrations as follows:
+(Note: You may not have to do this step before starting the server.
+As long as the .sqlite3 file is intact.)

  ```
  python manage.py makemigrations
  python manage.py migrate
  ```

- Note:
- 1) SQLite must be installed.
- 2) Anaconda should be installed.

 Finally run the application as follows:
  (Make sure you're in the directory where manage.py is present)

 ```
-daphne ai_health_monitoring.asgi:application
+python manage.py runserver
 ```
+(or run "daphne ai_health_monitoring.asgi:application")